 If it is something that has been on television, stick to the words as spoken.
 The same applies to previously published quotes.

 If you are quoting from written sources containing errors, make it clear that the errors are in the original and are not yours.
-Use the word ‘sic’ if necessary.
+Use the word ‘sic’ in square brackets if necessary.

 Captions: These can be the source of a lot of problems.
 Obviously, check that the name you have written matches the copy.
 (Sounds simple, but almost every day there are examples of such errors.
 Some force seems to compel you to write, for example, ‘Saunders’ when the copy says ‘Sanders’.)
 Never take the photographer’s caption for granted.
 If there is a conflict with copy, you must check.
 Nine times out of ten the picture desk is wrong, but there is always that one time out of ten.
 Never assume that a picture you have been given is the right one unless the caption is 100 per cent clear.